COVID-19 Working on Campus

 Practice social distancing

-Keep 6 feet between people whenever possible - especially when unmasked for eating and drinking.
+Keep 6 feet between people whenever possible - especially when not wearing masks.

 Practice good hand hygiene